-1.1.6 for the protection of EESS (passive) sensors operating in the band 18.6-18.8 GHz, the non-GSO FSS systems in which aeronautical and/or maritime ESIMss are operated in the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz shall comply with the provisions contained in Annex 3 to this Resolution;
+1.1.6 for the protection of EESS (passive) sensors operating in the band 18.6-18.8 GHz, the non-GSO FSS systems with which aeronautical and/or maritime ESIMs communicate in the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz shall comply with the provisions contained in Annex 3 to this Resolution;

-1.2 with respect to the protection of terrestrial services to which the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz, 19.7-20.2 GHz, 27.5-29.1 GHz and 29.5-30 GHz are allocated and that operate in accordance with the Radio Regulations, non-GSO ESIMss shall comply with the following conditions:
+1.2 with respect to the protection of terrestrial services to which the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz, 19.7-20.2 GHz, 27.5-29.1 GHz and 29.5-30 GHz are allocated and that operate in accordance with the Radio Regulations, non-GSO ESIMs shall comply with the following conditions:

-1.2.1 receiving non-GSO ESIMss in the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz shall not claim protection from terrestrial services to which the frequency band is allocated and operating in accordance with the Radio Regulations;
+1.2.1 receiving non-GSO ESIMs in the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (see No. 5.524) shall not claim protection from terrestrial services to which the frequency band is allocated and operating in accordance with the Radio Regulations;

-1.2.2 receiving non-GSO ESIMss in the frequency bands 19.7-20.2 GHz shall not claim protection from terrestrial services to which the frequency band is allocated (see No. 5.524) and operating in accordance with the Radio Regulations;

-1.2.3 Transmitting aeronautical and maritime non-GSO ESIMss in the frequency band 27.5-29.1 GHz, shall not cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations, and Annex 1 to this Resolution shall apply;
+1.2.2 Transmitting aeronautical and maritime non-GSO ESIMs in the frequency bands 27.5-29.1 GHz and 29.5-30 GHz (see No. 5.542), shall not cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations, and Annex 1 to this Resolution shall apply;

-1.2.4 transmitting aeronautical and maritime non-GSO ESIMss in the frequency band 29.5-30.0 GHz shall not cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations (see No. 5.542) according to the requirement of relevant administrations, and Annex 1 to this Resolution could be applied, as appropriate, for guidance to administrations;

-1.2.5 Transmitting land non-GSO ESIMss in the frequency band 27.5-29.1 GHz and 29.5 -30.0 GHz shall not cause unacceptable interference to terrestrial services in neighbouring countries to which the frequency band is allocated and operating in accordance with the Radio Regulations;
+Reason for deletion: The land non-GSO ESIM is out of the scope of this agenda item as mentioned in resolves 3 of Resolution 173 (WRC-19).

-1.2.6 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from aeronautical and maritime non-GSO ESIMss in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency bands 27.5-29.1 GHz and 29.5-30.0 GHz; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency band is allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);
+1.2.3 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from aeronautical and maritime non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.3 and 1.2.4 above in the frequency bands 27.5-29.1 GHz and 29.5-30.0 GHz; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency band is allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);

 Option 1 (Applies if the relevant methodology is included in Annex 2)

-1.2.7 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above and with the methodology in Annex 2, the characteristics of aeronautical non-GSO ESIMss with respect to the conformity with the power flux density (pfd) limits on the Earth’s surface specified in Part II of Annex 1 and publish the results of such examination in the BR IFIC;
+1.2.4 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above and with the methodology in Annex 2, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux density (pfd) limits on the Earth’s surface specified in Part II of Annex 1 and publish the results of such examination in the BR IFIC;

 Option 2 (Applies if the relevant methodology is not included in Annex 2 by the end of WRC-23)